rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 Finally, it helps to look beyond a simple average.
 This is especially true when we are looking at large datasets.

-This blog post was created as a RMarkdown document, using [RStudio IDE](https://www.rstudio.com/products/rstudio/).
-All the plots were created using the ggplot2 R Package.
-The RMarkdown code for this post can be found [here](https://github.com/rnpythonblog/rnpython/blob/main/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.Rmarkdown).
+*This blog post was created as a RMarkdown document, using [RStudio IDE](https://www.rstudio.com/products/rstudio/) and rendered using the [blogdown](https://bookdown.org/yihui/blogdown/) package.
+All the plots were created using the [ggplot2](https://ggplot2.tidyverse.org/) R Package and the data wrangling was done using the [tidyverse](https://www.tidyverse.org) packages.
+The RMarkdown code for this post can be found [here](https://github.com/rnpythonblog/rnpython/blob/main/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.Rmarkdown)*.